MikeCod/debug/README.md

 ## Overview

-API made to simplify debugging.
+API made to simplify debugging for C and C++

 ## Installation